-The pork bowl is a dish originally created for stamina.
-Although the exact date is unknown, the dish first began when founder, Shuji Abe, went out to the river to fish every evening after he closed his shop.
+The Obihiro Obihiro pork bowl is a dish originally created for stamina.
+Although the exact date is unknown, the dish first began when the founder, Shuji Abe, went out to the river to fish every evening after he closed his shop.
 This was a time before Pancho had begun.

-“My thought was to serve delicious and energy filled dishes to the farmers and pioneers who I would see sweating away in the fields on my way to the river," were the words of Shuji Abe says Sachiko Abe, as she tells the secret story of the birth of the pork bowl.
+“My thought was to serve delicious and energy-filled dishes to the farmers and pioneers who I would see sweating away in the fields on my way to the river," were the words of Shuji Abe says Sachiko Abe, as she tells the secret story of the birth of the Obihiro butadon.

 Using a hint of eel sauce, pork was baked in a sweet and spicy sauce that we served in a bowl.
-This dish was well received and was soon after put on the menu.
-Although the shop was originally opened as a mass public eatery, eventually all other menu items were removed and the store continued on as a Pork Bowl specialty shop.
+This dish was well received and was quickly sold soon after putting on the menu.
+Although the shop was originally opened as a mass public eatery, eventually all other menu items were removed and the store continued on as an Obihiro butadon specialty shop.

 In general, pine tree bamboo is the most exclusive, right?
 However, "Plum" is more expensive than "Pine" because at Pancho, the name of the lady of the first generation was named Ume (plum) and so it seems that she is celebrated by ranking "plum" above "pine".

-The characteristics of the pork bowl offered at Pancho are charcoal grilled pork loin with a secret meat sauce.
+The characteristics of the Obihiro pork bowl offered at Pancho are charcoal-grilled pork loin with a secret meat sauce.
 When it is grilled with a charcoal fire, excess fat drops and the meat becomes more tender.
 Their secret sauce is the same one used from the original creation with the recipe still protected to this day.

 - Address 〒080-0011 北海道帯広市西一条南11丁目19／11-19, Nishi1-jominami, Obihiro-shi, Hokkaido, 080-0011, Japan